hci-lab-um/heuristics-for-test-tool-design/H08-What-workflows-will-the-tool-be-part-of.md

 - What choices about their work practices and workflow contributions should individuals and teams have?
 - Does the proposed tool cover part of a workflow, the whole of a workflow, or across more than one workflow?
 - How complex are the workflows and do they include complexity-multipliers such as [large datasets, waiting times, institutional complexity](https://www.nngroup.com/articles/complex-application-design-framework/)?
+- What other workflows are impacted by the workflow where the tool is used?
+- What else is happening in the workflow apart from testing activities?

 ## Activities, tools and techniques to help answer the questions